t2-tesseract/Tesseract-OS-Legacy/README.md

 # Why the Tesseract name?
 A tesseract is basically a 4D shape, which describes Tesseract.
 An operating system from a new dimension.

+# Why is it called "Legacy"?
+Because me and Kokolor are making a new version using Grub, but this version is still alive as well.

 # Build Instructions:
 [Click here](/Documentation/BUILD.md) to read through the compiling manual.